wxwatchr/EmotionClassification/README.md

 **Data Science Task:**  Emotion detection and classification will be accomplished by creating a neural network.

-**Data:**  Data is available with the Facial Expression Recognition 2013 (FER2013) dataset.
+**Data:**  Data is available with the Facial Expression Recognition 2013 (FER2013) dataset, located [here](https://www.kaggle.com/astraszab/facial-expression-dataset-image-folders-fer2013?).
 The dataset contains over 35,000 images classified as happiness, sadness, anger, surprise, disgust, fear, and neutral.

+The dataset was already split into train, validation, and test images.
+ImageDataGenerator was then used to randomly select images during training of the CNN model.

 **Data Analysis:**  To develop the emotion classification, a neural network will be created.
 Various convolutional layers and architectures will be tested for accuracy.

-**Anticipated Difficulties:**  The data set is already in a useable state and will require minimal cleaning.
-The most difficult process will likely be finding the best combination of convolutional layers for accuracy.
-Because of this, the majority of the timeline will be devoted to this.

-**Timeline:**
-**Weeks 1-2:**  Defining/researching problem, obtaining approval
-**Weeks 3:**  Obtaining and cleaning/preparing data
-**Weeks 4-7:**  Data analysis, best algorithm choice **Week 8:**  Presentation Preparation
+The weights for the CNN were first tested using the VGG16 model.
+Then additional Conv2d, BatchNormalization, MaxPooling, Dropout, and Dense layers were added.
+The accuracy was low (46.26%).

+The same layers were then used with weights set based on the VGG19 model.